 That goes back to self-defense.
 The "looting hordes" that some have spoken of may not exist, but that doesn't mean everything's fine.
-Again, people want to feel safe and secure, and the AR 15 helps provide that feeling.
+Again, people want to feel safe and secure, and having survival food as well as an AR 15 helps provide that feeling.

 Very little is more American than the AR 15, so politicians like to use it as a tool in the gun control debate.
 Who wants to appear un-American, and who wants to go against their constituents without a really good reason?

 AR 15s are among the most popular guns in America for many reasons, not just because they're a symbol of America's values.
 Politicians who like using it in their arguments know they’ll get attention, whether the feedback is good or bad.
 Politicians like to use language in their speeches that engage emotions to connect deeper with their audiences.